Wage and Hour Attorneys

 Unfortunately, some employers misapply the exemptions, and employees may be deprived of overtime as a result.
 In those case, workers may have a claim against their employer for all the money they should have been paid.

-If you have been improperly paid by a current or former employer, then you may have missed out on money you rightfully earned under Pennsylvania, New Jersey, New York or federal law.
-We have offices in Philadelphia and Moorestown, New Jersey.
-A dedicated Pennsylvania or New Jersey wage and hour lawyer from Console Mattiacci Law, LLC can assist you in collecting what is owed to you.
-Call us today at 215-545-7676 to schedule a consultation.
+If you have been improperly paid by a current or former employer, then you may have missed out on money you rightfully earned under Pennsylvania or federal law.
+We have offices in Philadelphia, Moorestown, New Jersey and New York, New York.
+A dedicated wage and hour lawyer from Console Mattiacci Law, LLC can assist you in collecting what is owed to you.

 Both federal and state law in Pennsylvania and New Jersey give workers the right to be paid for all hours they work unless their job meets one of a few exemptions.
 They must be paid a minimum wage for all of those hours, as well.
 The minimum wage is currently $7.25 under federal and state law in Pennsylvania; the minimum wage in New Jersey is $8.25.

 In addition, if an employee works more than 40 hours per week, they must be paid at an overtime rate, which is one and a half times more than their regular pay rate.
 Again, there are some exemptions under federal and state law.